spotinst/spotinst-examples/Elasticsearch/readme.md

-# Redis slaves on Spotinst
+# Elasticsearch cluster on Spotinst

 ## Introduction